icornelius/boethius2019/collection-questions.md

 author_profile: false
 ---

-how big is the book, compared with others on the table?
+How big is the book, compared with others on the table?

-what other texts accompany the *Consolatio* in this book?
+What other texts accompany the *Consolatio* in this book?

-describe the page layout: line spacing, margins, running titles, page or folio numbers, signatures, etc. are the poems lineated or not?
+Describe the page layout: line spacing, margins, running titles, page or folio numbers, signatures, etc.
+Are the poems lineated or not?

-if there is a commentary, how is it disposed relative to the main text?
+If there is a commentary, how is it disposed relative to the main text?
-(same question for translations.)
+(Same question for translations.)

-describe the letter forms. did the printer (or scribe) employ a single type face (or script) or multiple? if multiple, how are the different type faces (or scripts) disposed?
+Describe the letter forms.
+Did the printer (or scribe(s)) employ a single type face (or script) or multiple?
+If multiple, how are the different type faces (or scripts) disposed?

-is there color in the book? (rubrication, colored initials, etc.) for printed books: are the initials supplied in print, or are spaces left for them to be supplied by hand?
+Is there color in the book? (rubrication, colored initials, etc.)
+For printed books: are the initials supplied in print, or are spaces left for them to be supplied by hand?

-what signs of use (annotations, etc.) do you find? what parts of the *Consolation* received attention from annotators?
+What signs of use (annotations, etc.) do you find?
+What parts of the *Consolation* received attention from annotators?

-if there is an *incipit*, *explicit* or colophon, what information does it supply? for printed books: what information is supplied on the title page?
+If there is an *incipit*, *explicit* or colophon, what information does it supply?
+For printed books: what information is supplied on the title page?

-compare a sample segment (e.g., 1m1) against the edited texts of that segment. what differences do you observe?
+Compare a sample segment (e.g., 1m1) against a modern edition of that segment.
+What differences do you observe?